jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 #### GHG inventory files
 The files are text (csv) files with white space as the delimeter mark.
-Each line in the file represent one time series for an emission, some area etc. in the CRFReporter.
+Each line in the file represent one time series for an emission, some area etc. in CRFReporter.
 The line begins with optional comment, then the UID ("unique identifier") of the time series followed by the time series itself.
 For example:

        #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865